-Navigating the software selection process to find solutions that drive change.
+Navigating the enterprise software selection process to find solutions that drive change.

 Digital transformation is undergoing a huge rebirth as companies scramble to keep up with rapidly changing technical demands.
 Many organizations want to transform how they run their business with technology.
-Yet, few are actually in a good position to do so or aware of how to move forward with digital transformation.
+Yet, few are in a good position to do so or know how to move forward with digital transformation.

 Here, we will walk you through how to get digital transformation right and find the solutions that deliver results.
 We will also give you an overview of companies’ common mistakes in procuring software and how to avoid them.